Kamala Law Corporation

 Estate Planning Basics

 Lot of our estate planning clients are immigrants, who came to United States for Education or Jobs.
 Some are here on Visas, some have permanent residency and some have acquired Citizenship.
 Some of them have siblings, other family members or relatives and some have only friends in the United States.
-They have worked very hard, contributed significantly to the United State Economy, and accumulated wealth; and are concerned about what happens to their family and assets when they pass away.
-It is a genuine concern whether they are U.S. Citizens by Birth or Immigrants, and Estate Planning Attorney Kamala Maddipoti can help them in taking necessary steps to proactively protect their family and assets.
+They have worked very hard, contributed significantly to the United States Economy, and accumulated wealth; and are concerned about what happens to their family and assets when they pass away.
+It is a genuine concern among Californians, independent of whether they are U.S. Citizens or immigrants, and Estate Planning Attorney Kamala Maddipoti can help them in taking necessary steps to proactively protect their family and assets.

 What happens when a California resident passes away